Laparoscopic Treatment of Endometriosis

 Endometriosis and Infertility

 Endometriosis decreases fertility.
 The probable way that it decreases fertility is by creating an environment inside the pelvis that is toxic to eggs.
 An egg is released from the ovary at ovulation, and needs to be picked up by the fallopian tube.
 Before it goes into the fallopian tube, it is exposed to the environment inside the pelvis.
 The body’s response to endometriosis is to bring its inflammation cell to try to heal the endometriosis from within.
 This inflammatory environment is toxic to eggs.
-Laparoscopic treatment of endometriosis removes endometriosis.
+Laparoscopic complete excision of endometriosis removes endometriosis.
 The body then does not have to create inflammatory cells to heal the endometriosis on its own.

 Endometriosis causes infertility by causing scar tissue in the pelvis.
 This scar tissue can move the ovaries and fallopian tubes away from each other, can block the eggs from releasing from the ovary, and can block the fallopian tube from picking up the egg after ovulation.
 Removing scar tissue at laparoscopic surgery can improve all of these mechanical blockages caused by endometriosis.